 BDO USA, LLP, the Company's independent registered public accounting firm, has unrestricted access to the Audit Committee.
 The Audit Committee may invite other members of the Board to attend Audit Committee meetings based upon their expertise, familiarity with the Company and its industry and other factors.
 In performing our oversight function, we have reviewed the Company's audited consolidated financial statements for the fiscal year ended December 31, 2015 and met with both management and BDO USA, LLP to discuss those consolidated financial statements.
-Management has represented to us that the consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.
+Management has represented to us that the consolidated financial states of America.
 We have also (i) received from, and discussed with, BDO USA, LLP the matters required to be discussed by Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 16 (Communications with Audit Committees); and (ii) with and without management present, discussed and reviewed the results of BDO USA, LLP's audit of: (A) the Company's consolidated financial statements; and (B) the effectiveness of internal control over financial reporting.
 In addition, we have received the written disclosures and the letter from BDO USA, LLP required by the applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence and have discussed with BDO USA, LLP its independence.